cosmos/sdk-tutorials/academy/4-my-own-chain/events.md

 )
 ```

-The only thing left to do is to implement this correspondingly in the GUI or include a server to listen for such events.
+The only thing left to do is to implement a listener in the GUI or include a server to listen for such events on behalf of the users.

 ## Player moved event

 The created transaction to play a move informs the opponent about:

 * Which player is relevant.
-* Which game does the move relate to.
+* Which game the move relates to.
 * When the move happened.
-* What the move's outcome was.
+* The move's outcome.
 * Whether the game was won.

 Contrary to the _create game_ event, which alerted the players about a new game, the players now know which game IDs to keep an eye out for.
-There is no need to repeat the players' addresses, the game ID is information enough.
+There is no need to repeat the players' addresses because the game ID is sufficient.

 You define new keys in `x/checkers/types/keys.go` similarly: